 The drive back was draining as hell, so once we got home we were that exhausted that we had our obligatory nightcap earlier than usual…

-After the long day we had previously, we made sure we had a beast of a sleep in before having a couple of hours in the pool, before sticking to our plans which were to revisit our favourite hotels from last time that we had yet got to see since our return and also check out the hotels that we missed last time.
-Being the hottest day so far we grabbed a couple of beers to walk down the strip with.
-Paul chose a Bud Lite, and I went for the same but the lime version, which was so incredibly refreshing in taste, and also just holding the cold beer in our hands was simply amazing!
+After the long day we had the previous day, we made sure we had a beast of a sleep in.
+After a couple of hours in the pool, we headed to the strip to walk around the hotels.
+Being the hottest day so far, we grabbed a couple of beers to walk down the strip with.
+Paul chose a Bud Lite, and I went for the same but the lime version.
+Honestly, the cold can in your hand is so refreshing when it’s that hot.

 Firstly, we visited The Venetian, which we agreed is both our favourite hotel.
 I love The Venician, because you actually feel like you’re in Italy.
 Outside you’ve got a lovely little walkway towards the main entrance, which is surrounded by water and Gondola’s.
 Inside is when it gets well and truly magical though – the ceiling is painted like a realistic sky, and you really do feel like you’re in Venice.
 You’ve also got the gondolas flowing down the river (yes, the hotel has a river flowing through) and you’ve got beautiful sounding singers serenading people in the Gondola’s.
 I think this is so romantic to watch, which is a really weird thing to say about a hotel lobby, but you need to see it to believe it.

 After a mooch around the shops, we headed out towards Caesar’s Palace; which is another one of our favourites.
-I’d say that it is similar to The Venetian,as it gives you the illusion that you’re outside, but this time it’s based on the roman empire.
+I’d say that it is similar to The Venetian, as it gives you the illusion that you’re outside, but this time it’s theme is based on the roman empire.
 The place is bloody huge, and we saw so much that we previously didn’t see.
 I think that out of all the hotels the shops are better at Caesars, and I enjoyed having a cheeky gamble in the impressive casino that they’ve got there.
-After spending a couple of hours wondering around – and getting lost – then decided to brave the sweltering heat once again, before making our way to The Flamingo hotel, which was one that we hadn’t yet visited.
-The Flamingo wasn’t anything special if I’m honest, especially with how magnificent the previous 2 were; but I had read that they have actual real life Flamingo’s on the grounds, and as any sane person would – I LOVE FLAMINGO’S!
-After we went to see the cute little pink lovebirds, we took a long walk back to our end of the strip.
+After spending a couple of hours wondering around… and getting lost, we then decided to brave the sweltering heat once again, before making our way to The Flamingo hotel, which was one that we hadn’t yet visited.
+The Flamingo wasn’t anything special if I’m honest, especially with how magnificent the previous 2 were; but I had read that they have actual real life Flamingo’s on the grounds, and as any sane person would….
+I LOVE FLAMINGOS!
+After spending a short-while with the little pink lovebirds, and thinking ‘how the hell do they stand on one leg all day’, we headed back to the strip.

 On our usual weave in and out of buildings to feel the air con walk, we stumbled upon a quirky little shopping mall that had loads of restaurants and bars.
-Honestly, you could go on a night out here and never leave the shopping mall – its crazy!
-We were extremely hungry by this point, as we hadn’t eaten much at all, so we checked out the menu’s of various places; until we came across a place where all lunch items were $5.99!
+Honestly, you could go on a night out here and never leave the shopping mall, it’s crazy!
+We were extremely hungry by this point as we hadn’t eaten much at all, so we checked out the menu’s of various different places, until we came across a place where all lunch items were $5.99!
 We thought this was some kind of sick joke or a catch, but it was absolutely true.
 If you have ever visited Las Vegas, then you’d know that food and drink is RIDICULOUSLY EXPENSIVE.
-I mean 2 beers are $20 in most places, and even our extremely average breakfast and coffee in our usual deli spot in the morning is $25 for the two of us.
+I mean 2 beers are $20 in most places, and even our average breakfast and coffee in our usual deli spot in the morning is $25 for the two of us.
 You must now be able to understand that this was very exciting for us, especially when beers were only $3 too.
-I ordered Salmon with potatoes and Paul got some beef with some fries, and I can honestly say that it was the best food I ate all week, as I don’t really like the food in America after a few days; so it was nice to have something that I’d eat at home.
+I ordered Salmon with potatoes, and Paul got some beef with some fries.
+I can honestly say that it was the best food I ate all week, as I don’t really like the food in America after a few days; so it was nice to have something that I’d eat at home.
 The place that we ate at was called the Ocean One Bar & Grill, and it is located at the Miracle Mile shops, which is a part of the Planet Hollywood complex.
-Also, there’s a pretty cool rock bar there if you like rock music, aptly called… The Rock Bar 😉
+Seriously, if you’re looking to do Las Vegas on a budget, then this is a fantastic option.

-We were planning to have a fairly chilled night on our night due to us having to be up early for our flight the next morning.
-Oh how naive we were!
-We stupidly had 3 or 4 beers down the strip, then made our way to Beer Haus.
-After playing Jenga whilst drinking out of a Stein, and getting thrashed by two 10 year olds at table soccer*ahem* football, we thought we’d go have one or two in The Rock Bar that I mentioned earlier.
-I enjoyed it in there as it was the first time that I’d actually listened to decent music in a bar since we arrived as Vegas unfortunately has a serious absence of rock bars on the strip. 😦 Of course if you know me, then you’d know fair well that one does not simply have a sophisticated night after a few drinks, especially on a Friday night in Vegas…
+We were planning to have a fairly chilled night, due to us having to be up early for our flight the next morning.
+We stupidly had 3 or 4 beers down the strip, then made our way to Beer Haus, which is a German bar with loads of board games to play.
+After playing Jenga whilst drinking out of a Stein, and getting thrashed by two 10 year olds at table soccer*ahem* football, we thought we’d go check out a bar that we’d come across, The Rock Bar.
+I enjoyed it in there, as it was the first time that I’d actually listened to decent music in a bar since we arrived, as Vegas unfortunately has a serious absence of rock bars on the strip. 😦 Of course if you know me, then you’d know fair well that one does not simply have a sophisticated night after a few drinks, especially on a Friday night in Vegas…

 Usually Paul is sensible enough to prevent us for making bad decisions, such as going full on party-mode, when we have to be up at 6AM for a 9 hour flight.
 Paul was not sensible, as Paul was around 5 pints in at this point *facepalm* I had the bright idea to contact Hallie and Josh, so we can say goodbye properly, and of course carry on the partaaaay.
 Hallie suggested that we go to bar called Gilley’s that was situated within the grounds of Treasure Island, a hotel we’d actually missed out on.
 I was a bit dubious about Gilley’s at first due to how rowdy it seemed initially, but it was actually amazing, and it’s a shame that we only came across it on the last night.
 The place is a real country and western bar, and I felt like I experienced the authentic America that I always dreamed of experiencing, with the thick southern accents: the cow-boy hats, the rodeo bull, and the line dancing.
 I was actually in awe at how in-sync the line dancers were with each other, and the music that they were dancing to was a real band, which made it even better.
 Hallie bought Paul and I some Fireball Whiskey (mm anti-freeze) for some liquid confidence, before we gave the line dancing a go.
 And yes, we sucked at it.

-Ideally, we should have gone home afterwards, but we agreed to go to a shisha bar, or ‘hookah lounge’ as they call it over there, which I think sounds like pure filth haha.
+Ideally, we should have gone home afterwards, but we agreed to go to a shisha bar, or ‘hookah lounge’ as they call it in the US, which I think sounds like pure filth.
+Haha.
 I only smoke when I drink sometimes, and Paul wouldn’t smoke if you paid him a million pounds; in fact I would go as far as saying he detests it.
 I shared a hookah (lol) with Hallie, and had a little dance whilst the lads had a pint together.
-I have no idea how long we were in there, but all that they played were gangsta rap, and uusually I would hate that; but all I can remember is I was ENJOYING myself, with the odd slutdrop and twerk in there for good measure.
-Damn, that anti-freeze must be good. 😉
+I have no idea how long we were in there, but all that they played were gangsta rap, and usually I would hate that; but all I can remember is I was ENJOYING myself, with the odd slutdrop and twerk in there for good measure.
+Damn, that anti-freeze must be good. ;D